AmberJ15/wta/research/notes.md

 ## Analysis of the most common themes from competitive websites.

 We analysed Barnes, Walthall and H&R

+ + Navigation
- + Navigation — the menu bars were located at the top for easy spotting and fast navigation.
+ ..+ The menu bars were located at the top for easy spotting and fast navigation.
 One didn’t have to look or scroll all over to find other pages.
- + Content Voice & Tone — Reading through the websites, there is an obvious business tone, based off the language and vocabulary used throughout the pages.
+ + Content Voice & Tone
+ ..+ Reading through the websites, there is an obvious business tone, based off the language and vocabulary used throughout the pages.
- + Design Aesthetic & Layout — All home pages had a large picture to give a visual on what their company is about.
-There was bold colors and block text used throughout all 3 sites.
+ + Design Aesthetic & Layout
+ ..+ All home pages had a large picture to give a visual on what their company is about.
+ ..+ There were bold colors and block text used throughout all 3 sites.

 ~Amber